 Try these 3 listening skills activities for middle school to help students practice and reinforce this valuable skill.
 Despite the fact that every teacher since the dawn of time has encouraged his or her students to listen carefully, the vast majority of students still need help improving their listening skills.

 As such, it behooves us to actively help our students work on this particular skill.

 Today let’s talk about three listening skills activities for middle school teachers that can easily be incorporated into their lessons.

 Strategy One: Class Presentations

 Students regularly present in class.
-From presenting on books (like in this Book Talk Assignment) to class discussions (like in this Hot Topics Class Discussion Assignment), talking in front of the group is commonplace.
+From presenting on books (like in this Book Talk Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD.) to class discussions (like in this Hot Topics Class Discussion Assignment – Find this resource on Shopify CAD or Teachers Pay Teachers USD. ), talking in front of the group is commonplace.

 In order to improve listening skills though, you need to ask students to take the next step and practice responding to what they hear.
 Asking questions of presenters, directly responding to what others say in discussion, even giving constructive criticism to classmates’ oral presentations are all great ways to encourage students to listen actively and accurately.

 These activities will usually require some direction and structure, especially when they are new, but as students get better and better at listening, they will begin to do it without your guidance.